centminmod/upcloud-terraform/readme.md

 template = "rockylinux9"
 ```

-You can then utilise these definition files on the command line i.e.
+You can then utilise these definition files on the command line and set the pre-defined plan name from above and desired hostname and `--var-file` for the OS template name i.e.

 ```
 terraform plan -var plan="20USD" -var hostname="host.domain.com" --var-file centos.tfvars